infinitered/gluegun/docs/plugins.md

 ## name

 The name of your plugin.
-This is also used to prefix your plugin's commands.
+If `name` does not exist, the default will be the name of the directory.

 ```json
 {